neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/OwnCloud-Passwords-Legacy-Migration.md

 # Passwords 2020.1.0 and newer no longer support the legacy migration.
 You need to use [2019.12.1](https://git.mdns.eu/nextcloud/passwords/-/jobs/9150/artifacts/raw/passwords.tar.gz) for the migration

-This guide helps you to migrate fom the [Passwords Legacy](https://github.com/marius-wieschollek/passwords-legacy) app written by Fallon Turner and maintained by Marius Wieschollek.
+- This guide helps you to migrate fom the [Passwords Legacy](https://github.com/marius-wieschollek/passwords-legacy) app written by Fallon Turner and maintained by Marius Wieschollek.
-If you did not use the legacy app or want to [start from scratch](#starting-from-scratch), this guide is not relevant for you.
+- If you did not use the legacy app or want to [start from scratch](#starting-from-scratch), this guide is not relevant for you.
+- **This guide is not related to the [Legacy Support Releases](../../System-Requirements#lsrlegacy-support-releases) of the Passwords app for Nextcloud.**

 ### Why you should upgrade
 Since the release of Passwords 2019.1 at the beginning of 2019, Passwords Legacy is entirely unsupported and does not receive any updates or security patches at all anymore.